toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Swap cleared and flagged columns

 Place the Cleared column on the left and the Flagged column on the right sides of an account screen.

+## Tab Expands Split Transactions

+When entering a split transaction, add a new split automatically when tabbing past the last split (a la YNAB4).

 ## Toggle Memo Column